-Most of the castle is shrouded in darkness, but one gets an immediate sense that the shadows are not good for your health - when staying in unlit areas for too long, your senses get twisted, you start hearing noises and hallucinate about what may lie in the shadows.
+Most of the castle is shrouded in darkness, but there is an immediate sense that the shadows are not good for Daniel's health - when staying in unlit areas for too long, his senses get twisted, he starts hearing noises and hallucinates about what may lie in the shadows.
 Compared to a game like Eternal Darkness, however, the "sanity effects" are rather subtle, no fourth-wall breaking stuff here.
 The game does a very great simulation of the need to adjust your eyes to the surroundings for a few seconds after diving into the darkness, too.
 Throughout the castle, Daniel finds tinderboxes that enable him to light candles and torches to drive out the darkness.
 He also gets a mobile light source in form of a lantern, but it has to be fueled with oil regularly.

 As a kind of Immersive Simulation, Amnesia has no on-screen display whatsoever, but there is an inventory screen where it's possible to check up on Daniel's health and sanity, and to manage items that have been picked up on the way.
 Only certain items can be carried around indefinitely, while most objects are only held temporarily in front of the player's eyes, where they can be carried around, rotated or thrown, as Amnesia uses the Havok physics engine for them.

 Amnesia is not without flaws, though; its humble indie origin is betrayed by the limitation of its assets.
-The focus on atmosphere instead of fidelity is laudable, but at certain points the lack of variety can be quite the immersion-killer, for example when one recognizes that Alexander was apparently the author of a book called Pflanzenreich ("Plant Realm"), and it failed horribly at retail - how else is it to be explained that he keeps several hundred copies of the work?
+The focus on atmosphere instead of fidelity is laudable, but at certain points the lack of variety can be quite the immersion-killer, for example when it seems that Alexander was apparently the author of a book called Pflanzenreich ("Plant Realm"), and it failed horribly at retail - how else is it to be explained that he keeps several hundred copies of the work?
 The physics engine also quickly shows its limitations, and the distinction between what is grab-able and what is not often feels arbitrary.
-It's stupid fun to pull all the books out of a shelf to throw them at the floor, but when moving on to the next shelf one has to discover that all the books are apparently glued to it.
+It's stupid fun to pull all the books out of a shelf to throw them at the floor, but when moving on to the next shelf, all the books are apparently glued to it.